January is Human Trafficking Awareness Month

 Okay, so what does trafficking look like?

-Pimps will target a particular girl playing off her low self esteem or need for attention, posing as a loving, doting boyfriend, showering her with affection and pretty things.
+Pimps will generally target a girl playing off her low self esteem or need for attention, posing as a loving, doting boyfriend, showering her with affection and pretty things.
 This is called the grooming process, and is meant to gain a victim’s trust in order to later control her.
 It often includes rules on how to dress, what to say, and even how to act with a John (ex: being forced to watch pornography).

 MYTH 3: Victims are often foreign nationals.